 Students who have studied Human Services have found some of the following programs are complementary to their learning and goals.

-Minor in Global Social Entrepreneurship (GSE)
+Undergraduate Minor in Social Innovation and Entrepreneurship

 Students who minor in social activism will learn a variety of perspectives and practical approaches to social activism.
 Students interested in activism will have opportunities to explore social movements, advocacy, and citizenship in a wide array of situations.
 These opportunities arise from the wealth of advocacy organizations in Boston; the access Northeastern University students have to co-op experiences nationally and internationally; and Northeastern University’s Service-Learning Program.
 Coursework in a variety of departments will enable students to successfully apply different skill sets and knowledge bases to future work as lawyers, non-profit activists, community organizers, lobbyists, and volunteers.